Country | Andorra |

 b) the obligation to withdraw from the public all physical supports on which

-the signs infringing these prohibitions are reproduced, within a maximum
+the signs infringing these prohibitions are reproduced,

 period of 15 days.